utkarsh-ls/You-ll-WIN/scenes/act1.md

 (...2500)

 {{if _.parasite}}
-b: Besides, can't party, we need to do work or we're a terrible society-parasite!
+b: Besides, can't do group study, we need to do study by ourselves or we'll fail JEE, and become a burden on our parents!
 {{/if}}

 `hong({mouth:"anger", eyes:"anger"});`